 We encourage parents to visit their child’s classroom frequently and take an active part in the education of their child.
 Our goal is to have at least one parent in each classroom every day.
 Even volunteers coming for as little as one hour contribute greatly to the class and to their child’s education.
 It is hoped that parents who have schedules and time commitments that allow will volunteer many more hours than this.
 We welcome and appreciate the time our parents can devote to their child’s education, but also understand that available time is different for each individual parent.
 Volunteering your time can be accomplished in a variety of ways, either at school or at home.
-See a P.A.L.S. board member or the office for information.
+See a P.T.O. board member or the office for information.

 We ask that parents make other arrangements for non-school age children when volunteering in the classroom in order to avoid unnecessary distractions for students.